acapolungo/adriencapolungo_12_22022022/README.md

 **Documentation is available throught the project's code and in a dedicated project folder.**

 In the 'docs' folder, you'll find an index.html files that you can open in a browser for a better reading experience.
+Creates this projects JSDoc documentation.
+Destination folder is called docs and it can be found in the root of this project.
+JSDoc configuration can be changed in the jsdoc.json file.